xamantra/momentum/docs/basics.md

     // you can also call functions like "sessionController.createSession()".
   }
   ```
-- Access a controller inside a widget using `context:
+- Access a controller inside a widget using `context`:
   ```dart
   var loginController = Momentum.controller<LoginController>(context);
   // you can also declare this as class wide variable and